IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Disabling a user with this endpoint will keep:

 - The user's contributions to datasets, including dataset creation, file uploads, publishing, submitting for review, and returning to author.
-- Any Dataverse Collections where the user is the sole administrator
 - The user's access to datafiles in the Dataverse installation, including guestbook records and acceptance of terms of use.
 - The user's account information (specifically name, email, affiliation, and position)